atanu16/Image-Steganography/README.md

 ## Overall

 Steganography is often used for secure communication, copyright protection, and data hiding.
 However, it's important to note that, like any method of hiding information, it can be misused for malicious purposes, such as unauthorized data transfer or covert communication.
-As a result, image steganography raises both security and ethical considerations in various contexts.
+As a result, image steganography raises both security and ethical considerations in various contexts..

 ## Authors